-Any person who violates any provision of this bylaw, or regulations, permits, or administrative orders issued thereunder, shall be punished by a fine of not more than \$300.
+Any person who violates any provision of the bylaw, regulations, permits, or administrative orders issued thereunder, shall be punished by a fine of not more than \$300.
 Each day or portion thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the bylaw, regulations, permits, or administrative orders violated shall constitute a separate offense.

 As an alternative to criminal prosecution in a specific case, the Commission may issue citations with specific penalties pursuant to the non-criminal disposition procedure set forth in G.L.
 Ch.
-40 §21D, which has been adopted by the

-Town in § 6.1 of the general bylaws.
+40 §21D, which has been adopted by the Town in § 6.1 of the general bylaws.

-XII.
-Burden of
+XIII.
+Burden of Proof

-Proof

-The applicant for a permit shall have the burden of proving by a preponderance of the credible evidence that the work proposed in the permit application will not have unacceptable significant or cumulative effect upon the resource area values protected by this bylaw.
-Failure to provide adequate evidence to the Conservation Commission supporting this burden shall be sufficient cause for the Commission to deny a permit or grant a permit with Conditions
+The applicant for a permit shall have the burden of proving by a preponderance of the credible evidence that the work proposed in the permit application will not have unacceptable significant or cumulative effect upon the resource area values protected by the bylaw and these regulations.
+Failure to provide adequate evidence to the Conservation Commission supporting this burden shall be sufficient cause for the Commission to deny a permit or grant a permit with conditions.

+XIV.
 Appeals

 A decision of the Conservation Commission shall be reviewable in the superior court in accordance with G.L.
 Ch.
-249
+249 §4.

-XIV.
-Relation to the Wetlands Protection
+XV.
+Relation of Bylaws to the Wetlands Protection Act

-Act

-This bylaw is adopted under the Home Rule Amendment of the Massachusetts Constitution and the Home Rule statutes, independent of the Wetlands Protection Act (G.L.
+The bylaw was adopted under the Home Rule Amendment of the Massachusetts Constitution and the Home Rule statutes, independent of the Wetlands Protection Act (G.L.
 Ch.
-131 §40) and regulations (310 CMR 10.00) there under.
-It is the intention of this bylaw that the purposes, jurisdiction, authority, exemptions, regulations, specifications, standards, and other requirements shall be interpreted and administered as stricter than those under the Wet-lands Protection Act and regulations.
+131 §40) and regulations (310 CMR 10.00) thereunder.
+It is the intention of the bylaw that the purposes, jurisdiction, authority, exemptions, regulations, specifications, standards, and other requirements shall be interpreted and administered as stricter than those under the Wetlands Protection Act and regulations.

+XVI.
 Severability

-The invalidity of any section or provision of this bylaw shall not invalidate any other section or provision thereof, nor shall it invalidate any permit, approval or determination which previously has been issued.
+The invalidity of any section or provision of these regulations shall not invalidate any other section or provision thereof, nor shall it invalidate any permit, approval or determination which previously has been issued.